bernie-skipole/indipydriver/docs/source/usage/ipyserver.rst

     asyncio.run(server.asyncrun())

-This example would run the drivers together with the server, each driver.asyncrun() method should not be called, nor should the driver.listen() method - as IPyServer is doing the port communications.
-Using the above example, up to five (the default) clients can connect to localhost, 7624.
+This example would run the drivers together with the server, all in a single thread.
+Using the above example, up to five clients can connect to localhost, port 7624, these being the defaults.